insertinterestingnamehere/bench_parsers/README.md

 bash miniconda.sh -b -p $HOME/miniconda
 rm miniconda.sh
 ```
+Installing miniconda this way does not modify your path by default.
+In order to use this miniconda installation make sure that `$HOME/miniconda/bin` is on your path.

 Please also make sure that git and cmake are installed somewhere on your system.